-Our curriculum is structured specifically to qualify you as a certified health or physical educator.
-Classes are designed to inform you about contemporary trends in teacher education, including the incorporation of technology into the classroom.
-Also,
+Our curriculum is structured to qualify you to become a certified health and physical teacher or to take professional exams and pursue careers in related areas.
+You will learn about contemporary trends in education, including strategies for using technology in the classroom.

-The Master of Education in Health and Physical Education offers both a 33-credit thesis program and a 36-credit non-thesis program.
-This degree includes emphasis tracks tailored towards specific career goals.
-Within this program, students can focus on
+The Master of Education in Health and Physical Education program offers both a 33-credit thesis option and a 36-credit non-thesis option.

-Students interested in earning PA teacher certification in K-12 Health and Physical Education can apply to this program.
-The majority of coursework can be completed online or through video conferencing, perfect for the working adult.
-Students in this
+Students interested in earning Pennsylvania teacher certification in K-12 Health and Physical Education can apply to this program.
+The majority of coursework can be completed online or through video conferencing, perfect for the working professional.

-track are required to attend a 4-week summer residency at IUP and complete a 6-12 credit student teaching experience.
-Teachers who are certified in another area and wish to add health and physical education to their credentials only need to complete
+Students in this track are required to attend a four-week summer residency at IUP and complete a 6-12 credit student teaching experience.
+Teachers who are certified in another area and wish to add health and physical education to their credentials only

-6 semester hours of student teaching.
-Students certified in another K-12 content area will complete an internship experience.
+need to complete six semester hours of student teaching.
+Students certified in another K-12 content area will not need

-Focuses on advocating and instructing health-related topics in the community, government or private settings.
-Graduates can seek employment as leaders in agencies involved in the training and prevention of health related behaviors and conditions.
-Graduates
+This track focuses on advocating and instructing health-related topics in the community, government or private settings.
+Graduates can seek employment as leaders in agencies involved in the training and prevention of health-related behaviors and conditions.

-will have the prerequisite knowledge eligible to sit for the National Commission for Health Education Credentialing (NCHEC) Certified Health Education Specialist (CHES) exam.
+Graduates will have the prerequisite knowledge eligible to sit for the National Commission for Health Education Credentialing Certified Health Education Specialist (CHES) exam.

-Designed for students with career goals in athletic coaching at various levels.
-Graduates in this program will demonstrate the pedagogical knowledge and experience necessary to work as a leader in the sport coaching profession.
+This track in the MEd program is designed for students with career goals in athletic coaching at various levels.
+Graduates of this program will demonstrate the pedagogical knowledge and experience necessary to work as a leader in the sport coaching profession.

 *Students seeking teacher certification do not require elective or thesis credits.
-Those students follow Professional Practice requirements outlined below.
+Those students follow the professional practice requirements outlined below.

 Students seeking certification as health and physical education teachers must also student teach as required by the Pennsylvania Department of Education.
 Students demonstrating acceptable levels of knowledge, skills, and disposition will be permitted

-Those who are certified as elementary teachers will complete 6 credits in secondary student teaching.
-Those certified as secondary teachers will complete 6 credits of elementary student teaching.
+Those who are certified as elementary teachers will complete six credits in secondary student teaching.
+Those certified as secondary teachers will complete six credits of elementary student teaching.

 with certification is 42-48 credits.